-- 1. Preparation of source material by: - Assessing the geometry (depth map) quality, if present, for each source view. - Splitting source views in groups. - Labeling source views as basic view or additional view. - 2.
+- 1. Preparation of source material by: - Assessing the geometry (depth map) quality, if present, for each source view. - Splitting source views in groups. - Synthesizing an inpainted background view covering the whole field of view of the source views within each group. - Labeling source views as basic view or additional view. - 2.
 Encoding of each group separately (using the associated subset of split source views). - 3.
 Formatting of the bitstream (includes a merging substage to combine sub bitstreams of same type produced by each single-group encoder together) which is V3C sample stream with MIV extensions and related SEI messages. - 4.
 Encoding video sub bitstream: - a.
 HEVC encoding of video sub bitstreams (each separately) using HM.
 The presence of geometry video data (GVD), attribute video data (AVD) or occupancy video data (OVD) depends on the encoder configuration. - b.
-VVC encoding of video sub bitstreams (each separately) using VTM.
+VVC encoding of video sub bitstreams (each separately) using VVenC.
 The presence of GVD, AVD or OVD depends on the encoder configuration. - 5.
-If packed video is enabled and video sub bitstreams where encoded using VTM, then GVD, AVD, and OVD can be combined into packed video data (PVD). - 6.
+If packed video is enabled and video sub bitstreams are VVC encoded, then GVD, AVD, and OVD can be combined into packed video data (PVD). - 6.
 Multiplexing to combine the formatted bitstream with the video sub bitstream into a single MIV-complied bitstream.

-Figure 1: Top-level diagram of the TMIV group-based encoder
+Figure 1.
+Top-level diagram of the TMIV group-based encoder